Atmosphere-breathing electric propulsion: European projects

 Intakes have been designed in multiple studies, and are based on free molecular flow condition and on gas-surface interaction models: based on specular reflections properties of the intake materials, high efficiencies can theoretically be achieved by using telescope-like designs.
 With fully diffuse reflection properties, efficiencies are generally lower, but with a trapping mechanism the pressure distribution in front of the thruster can be enhanced as well.

+Since 2021, the UK-based company NewOrbit Space has reported development work on an air-breathing ion propulsion system based on a radiofrequency ion engine coupled with a radiofrequency cathode.
+According to company statements, the system was tested in vacuum conditions using atmospheric air as a propellant.
+Preliminary results suggest specific impulses on the order of 6,000 seconds, although detailed peer-reviewed results are not publicly available.

+US & Japanese work

 Busek Co.
-Inc. in the U.S. patented their concept of an Air Breathing Hall Effect Thruster (ABHET) in 2004, and with funding from the NASA Institute for Advanced Concepts, started in 2011 a feasibility study that would be applied to Mars (Mars-ABHET or MABHET), where the system would breath and ionize atmospheric carbon dioxide.
+Inc. in the U.S. patented their concept of an Air Breathing Hall Effect Thruster (ABHET) in 2004, and with funding from the NASA Institute for Advanced Concepts, started in 2011 a feasibility study that would be applied to Mars (Mars-ABHET or MABHET), where the system would breathe and ionize atmospheric carbon dioxide.
 The MABHET concept is based on the same general principles as JAXA's Air Breathing Ion Engine (ABIE) or ESA's RAM-EP.